rapid7/metasploit-framework/documentation/modules/auxiliary/admin/wemo/crockpot.md

 **TIME**

-Set this to the desired cook time in full seconds.
+Set this to the desired cook time in full minutes.

 **DefangedMode**